psp515/HealthyCowDatabase/README.md

 We splitted our job equaly so each of us practiced a tleast a bit with everything (triggers, functions, transactions etc.).

-Our final documentation is here TODO.
+Our final documentation is here <a href="https://github.com/psp515/HealthyCowDatabase/blob/main/Specification.pdf">Specifination.pdf</a>.
+File contains all sql codes, short descripstions etc.

 ### Built With